 Even when practicing traditional Kata such as the Pinan series we allow our practitioners to do the Kata using Set Position, or by maintaining an effective guard position.
 We caution our practitioners that if they plan to do the Kata at an outside tournament they would do well to practice it with hands in Set Position as this is the norm most tournament judges expect or have been trained to see.
 But within Tensoku Ryu practitioners can use either form of hand placement.

 You will want to ensure that your elbows are down so that an opponent cannot kick or strike under your arms while attacking your ribs.
-This can also provide protection against frontal strikes into your torso.
+This can also protect against frontal strikes into your torso.
 Your hands, arms, shoulders, neck, and torso should be generally relaxed.
 This will increase the amount of time you can keep your guard up without becoming tired.
-When a person tires one of the first things that happens is he or she lowers their guard.
+When a person grows tired, one of the first things that happen is he or she lowers their guard.
 An experienced fighter will plan for this eventuality.

 You will often hear practitioners who make use of the Set Position suggest that this technique allows them to focus energy during a movement, or chamber the hand so it can be delivered in a subsequent movement with greater speed and intensity.
 Practitioners also often note that when one hand is returned briskly to set position it can help aid with the speed and power of delivery of the opposite hand.
 They often claim that additional power can be derived from hip and torso movements if one or both hands are placed at or moved into this position.

 We do not wish to argue with these points.
 We think they all have merit and we might well use these skills at times ourselves.
-Every skill in the martial arts is useful and can be employed as an effective application at various moments in a conflict.
-Where we differ with some other martial arts styles is that we feel, in most cases, the benefits of have your hands set are far outweighed by the risks of being struck in the exposed head, neck and torso areas.
+Every martial arts skill is useful and can be employed with good effect at various moments in a conflict.
+Where we differ with some other martial arts styles is that we feel, in most cases, the benefits of having your hands set are far outweighed by the risks of being hit on the exposed head, neck and torso areas.
 This is, fundamentally, why we insist our practitioners learn to keep an effective guard at all times.